Historical Drama 1921 Continues Domination Of China Box Office Chart - UrduPoint

 The film tells stories surrounding the founding of the Communist Party of China in the year 1921.

-Coming in third was U.S. animation comedy "Peter Rabbit 2: The Runaway," which earned about 8.6 million yuan on Sunday.
+Coming in third was romantic comedy "Man in love," which earned about 4.53 million yuan on Monday.